mibuthu/wp-comment-guestbook/readme.txt

 10. Example guestbook widget

 == Changelog ==

+= 0.6.5 (2014-06-08) =
+* fixed an issue in comment list custom styles code which breaks the comment list

 = 0.6.4 (2014-06-08) =
 * added options for custom css styles in comment form and comment list